Jaypad07/Find-Go---FrontEnd/README.md

 #### Quick Search:
 Find & Go allows you to search for specific items using its powerful search filter.
 Simply enter the item you need, and the app will provide step-by-step directions to the exact section or location where your desired item is located.
 Say goodbye to confusion and wasted time.

+#### Time-Saving Solution:
+Find & Go is designed to help you get in and out of stores as quickly as possible.
+No more waiting in line at information desks or searching through aisles.
+With Find & Go, you can find what you need and be on your way in no time.